-Following the opening of all windows and creation of all bindings, the program goes into an event processing loop.
-In each step of the loop, both displays are queried for available events via calls to XPending().
-After a display with an available event is selected, the event is read with a call to XEvent().
+Following the opening of the window and creation of all bindings, the program goes into an event processing loop.
+In each step of the loop, an event is read with a call to XEvent().
 An Icon case expression is used to handle the different kinds of events.
 Keyboard events consist of one character strings.
-The escape character "e" simply breaks out of the event loop and the control-L character "1" simply calls XClearArea().
+The escape character "\epsilon" simply breaks out of the event loop and the control-L character "\1" simply calls XClearArea().